Ay981/DaystillRemedan/README.md

 - BOT_TOKEN (or --token): your bot token (e.g. 8373361785:...)
 - CHANNEL_ID (or --channel): channel id or username (e.g. @DaystillRemedhan)
 - TARGET_DATE (or --target): target date in YYYY-MM-DD format
+- PERIOD_DAYS (or --period-days): total length of the Remedhan period in days for the progress calculation (default 30)
+- BAR_WIDTH (or --bar-width): width of the progress bar (default 20)

 Examples
 Dry-run (safe test, does not send):